Last Update: 10/10/20

 - Who has personal knowledge of the circumstances surrounding the note going missing?

-A good piece of advice if you have a lost note count issue is to at least speak with an experienced Florida real estate lawyer to learn about your rights.
+A good piece of advice if you have a lost note count issue is to speak with an experienced Florida real estate lawyer to learn about your rights.
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.

 If you found this information helpful, please share this article and bookmark it for your future reference.